Cutterlab/Caenorhabditis_Divergence_Times_Speciation_Clocks/README.md

 <li><b>alternate_topology_3_partition_3_51_orthologs_gamma_priors_relaxed_clock_species_tree.tree</b>: Divergence time estimates produced using the 51 genes in Set 3 of the 205 single-copy genes and alternate tree topology #3 (green dots in Figure 2F). </li>
 <li><b>alternate_topology_4_partition_3_51_orthologs_gamma_priors_relaxed_clock_species_tree.tree</b>: Divergence time estimates produced using the 51 genes in Set 3 of the 205 single-copy genes and alternate tree topology #4 (purple dots in Figure 2F). </li>
 </ul>

+### BEAST XML Input Files
+Directory of XML files used as input for runs of BEAST.
+Each XML input file corresponds to the BEAST run for one of the sets of divergence times listed above.